dilawar/smoldyn/docs/user/user_manual.rst

    difm green 1 2 3 2 0 4 3 4 1

-The former line leads to anisotropic diffusion of red molecules with a diffusion coefficient of 1 on the *x*"axis, 0 on the *y*"axis, and 4 on the *z*"axis.
+The former line leads to anisotropic diffusion of red molecules with a diffusion coefficient of 1 on the *x*-axis, 0 on the *y*-axis, and 4 on the *z*-axis.
 The latter leads to anisotropic diffusion with off-diagonal components.
 This matrix is interpreted to be

 .. math::